- Originally published: May 1, 2024

 2. Check the pricing plans thoroughly

 Look for transparent pricing without hidden fees, and evaluate both upfront and long-term costs as your needs evolve.
-Usually, coworking software platforms offer the following:
+Usually, top coworking software platforms offer the following:

 - User-based pricing: This model charges based on the number of members you manage using the coworking software.
 Most providers set a minimum price that includes a certain number of users, with costs increasing as your user count grows.
 Check what an “active user” means and how they handle deactivating accounts to avoid overpaying for non-active members.